by Susan Flantzer © Unofficial Royalty 2017

 - Clémentine (1872 – 1955), married Prince Victor Bonaparte, head of the Bonaparte family, had two children

-Stéphanie’s marriage was planned by the royal courts of Belgium and Austria.
+The royal courts of Belgium and Austria planned Stéphanie’s marriage.
 Crown Prince Rudolf of Austria, the only son of Emperor Franz Joseph I and Empress Elisabeth (Sissi), was under pressure to marry.
-Stéphanie who was still a teenager and Roman Catholic, met the criteria of the Emperor although the Empress did not think Stéphanie was good enough for her son because the Belgian monarchy had existed only since 1830.
+Stéphanie, who was still a teenager and Roman Catholic, met the criteria of the Emperor.
+However, the Empress did not think Stéphanie was good enough for her son because the Belgian monarchy had existed only since 1830.
 Nevertheless, during a trip to Belgium in March 1880 at the invitation of King Leopold II, Rudolf proposed to Stéphanie to the great joy of her parents.
 Stéphanie was sent to Vienna to learn the etiquette of the imperial court, but within the month, her ladies-in-waiting realized that she had not yet reached puberty.
 Stéphanie suffered great humiliation as the wedding was postponed and she was sent back to Belgium.
 Eventually, the couple married on May 10, 1881, at the Augustinerkirche, the parish church of the Imperial Court of the Habsburgs, a short walk from Hofburg Palace in Vienna, Austria.
-Stéphanie was not quite 17-years-old and Rudolf was 22-years-old.
+Stéphanie was not quite 17 years old and Rudolf was 22 years old.

 Stéphanie and Rudolf had one child: